Usage

 {

-DefaultSpringSecurityContextSource contextSource = new DefaultSpringSecurityContextSource("ldap://127.0.0.1:33389/dc=foo,dc=bar");
+final DefaultSpringSecurityContextSource contextSource = new DefaultSpringSecurityContextSource("ldap://127.0.0.1:33389/dc=foo,dc=bar");

 contextSource.afterPropertiesSet();

-LdapUserDetailsManager manager = new LdapUserDetailsManager(contextSource);
+final LdapUserDetailsManager manager = new LdapUserDetailsManager(contextSource);

 manager.setUsernameMapper(new DefaultLdapUsernameToDnMapper("ou=user", "cn"));